Sarah Hirini: Awards and honours

 In 2013, she received the Massey University Manawatu campus sportswoman of-the-year award.

 In the 2019 Queen's Birthday Honours, Hirini was appointed a Member of the New Zealand Order of Merit, for services to rugby.
 She was nominated, for the fourth time in six years, as the World Rugby Women's Sevens Player of the Year.

 In December 2019 she was the first women to win the Tom French Memorial Māori player of the year award.

 She was the first woman to play 200 matches in the global circuit.
 Her mother, sister and niece made the trip to the south of France to witness her 200th game.

 In 2022, she became the third woman to appear on the cover of the New Zealand Rugby Almanack.

 At the 2023 World Rugby Sevens Series Awards in May of that year Hirini was named as a member of the 2023 women's dream team.

 Personal life

 Of Māori descent, she affiliates to the Ngāti Kahungunu iwi.

 She married Conor Hirini in January 2019.

 While based at Mount Maunganui, she obtained her private pilot's license in 2021, after three years of study.

-On 2 November 2025 she announced that she was pregnant with her first child, which meant that she would miss the 2025-26 Sevens series.
+On 2 November 2025 she announced that she was pregnant with her first child, subsequenty giving birth in early May 2026 to a son, Masaru Melvin Hirini.